DayoOliyide/kafka-cluster/README.md

 # TODO
-1. Currently this "Kafka DEV environment" is made of a single node zookeeper cluster and a single kafka node cluster.
-This is enough to play around with, but ideally this should be made of 3 node zookeeper cluster and 3 node kafka cluster
+1. Noticed a big amount of CPU and Memory usage once with the 1 node zookeeper and 3 node kafka setup.
+Need to look further into this.
 2. Expose/link the configuration directories of zookeeper and kafka containers the same way the logs and data directories are exposed.
 This will allow people to further experiment with various configurations
 3. Explore using a data/volume container.